Does the PTA need a licence to screen films at school?

 Do I also need a premises licence or temporary event notice?

 You will need a temporary event notice (TEN) If you plan to provide 'regulated entertainment' to the public or to members of your PTA.
 Showing a film to a paying audience to make a profit is classed as regulated entertainment even if the profit is for charity.

-A film screening in community premises such as a school hall between the hours of 8am and 11pm which is not for profit (even if an admission fee is charged to cover costs) does not need a premises licence.
-You may charge for additional activities such as refreshments or film talks with a view to making a profit, as long as these are kept distinct from admission to the film itself.
+A film screening in community premises such as a school hall between the hours of 8am and 11pm which is not for profit (even if an admission fee is charged to cover costs) does not need a TEN.
+You may charge for additional activities such as refreshments or film talks with a view to making a profit, as long as these are kept separate from admission to the film itself.

 Can anyone help us set up a film club at the school?

 The charity Into Film helps schools set up clubs that provide young people with the chance to watch, discuss and review a diverse range of films - feeding their imagination and nurturing their social and intellectual development.
 Free to state schools and academies, and offering industry visits, live webcasts and a weekly 'review of the week' competition, Into Film is a great way to boost vocational aspirations and inspire reluctant writers.
 Members of Into Film will still need to check they are covered by the right licences.

 When might a licence NOT be required at a school?

 Films may be used as part of the curriculum during lesson times without the need for licensing.
 In all other instances, if the PTA does not obtain the required licence they risk infringing copyright.

 Where can I read more about film licences?

 For further information, go to The Independent Cinema Office.